Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto is a mobile app developed by Google to mirror the experience of using an Android device on your car’s dashboard information and entertainment unit.

 After pairing an Android device with the car’s head unit, you can access some apps on the vehicle’s display.
-Supported apps include GPS mapping and navigation, music playback, SMS, telephone, and Web search.
+Supported apps include GPS mapping and navigation, music playback, SMS messaging, and voice calls.
 The system supports both touchscreen and button-controlled navigation.
 However, hands-free operation through voice commands with Google assistant is recommended to reduce driver distraction.

 How does Android Auto work?